hadyelfadaly/Bikeshare-Analytics-Pipeline/README.md

 - `relationships`
 - `accepted_values`

-## Dashboard Status
+## Dashboard

 Dashboard integration is implemented as the serving layer for business reporting.

 Current project state:

 - Warehouse models and quality tests are in place.
+- Two report tiles are live and connected to warehouse outputs:
+   `operational_map_tile` and `membership_behaviour_tile`.
 - Dashboard file is included under `Dashboard/`.

-The marts layer is ready to be connected to a BI tool (for example Looker Studio or Power BI).
+The marts layer is already connected to BI reporting through the live Power BI dashboard.

 Live Dashboard Link: